salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 - Review the error message for details
 - Check if you have permission to delete templates
 - Verify the template isn't locked or protected
-- Ensure AppFramework is enabled in your org
+- Ensure Data Cloud and Tableau Next are enabled in your org

 # error.InsufficientPermissions